kuriofoolio/JSONPlayground/README.md

 # JSONPlayground
 The codebase provides some interactions with .json and .jsonl file formats

+# Setup
+## Virtual environment
+Create a virtual environment using conda
+`conda create --name <your virtual environment> python=<your preferred python version>`

-# Setting up the environment
+Activate the environment
+`conda activate <your virtual environment>`

-## json and jsonlines importation
+## Module importation
 The most important modules to import are **json** and **jsonlines**
 -  `import json`
 -  `import jsonlines`

-The other modules included the project can be imported at leisure
+The other modules included the project can be imported/installed at leisure.
+Ensure you're within your virtual environment when installing modules.

 # Basic file operations
 ## Reading a file